 Arabian American Development Company (the "Company") was incorporated in the State of Delaware in 1967.
 The Company's principal business activity is the manufacturing of various specialty petrochemical products.
-The Company also owns a 37% interest in Al Masane Al Kobra Mining Company, a Saudi Arabian closed joint stock mining company ("AMAK") which is just commencing commercial production of copper and zinc concentrate and a 55% interest in Pioche Ely Valley Mines, Inc. ("PEVM"), a Nevada mining corporation which presently does not conduct any substantial business activity but owns undeveloped properties in the United States.
+The Company also owns a 37% interest in Al Masane Al Kobra Mining Company, a Saudi Arabian closed joint stock mining company ("AMAK") which is in commercial production of copper and zinc concentrate and a 55% interest in Pioche Ely Valley Mines, Inc. ("PEVM"), a Nevada mining corporation which presently does not conduct any substantial business activity but owns undeveloped properties in the United States.
 Unless the context requires otherwise, references to "we," "us," "our," and the "Company" are intended to mean consolidated Arabian American Development Company and its subsidiaries.
-There have been no significant changes during 2011 in the method of conducting our business.
+There have been no significant changes during 2012 in the method of conducting our business.

-During 2011 the Company operated in one business segment; the manufacturing of various specialty petrochemical products.
+The Company operates in one business segment; the manufacturing of various specialty petrochemical products.